SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/AuthN-and-AuthZ-in-Bot-Powered-ACEs.md

 ### Configuring security for a Bot Powered ACE

 Before starting to develop the actual Bot Powered ACE, you need to slightly enrich the configuration of the Azure Bot.
-Open the "Configuration" panel of the Azure Bot and select the "Manage Passowrd" link, to access the Microsoft App behind the scenes of the Azure Bot.
-In the Entra ID application select the Authentication panel and add the following URL as an additional "Redirect URI" for the application.
+Open the "Configuration" panel of the Azure Bot and select the "Manage Password" link, to access the Microsoft App behind the scenes of the Azure Bot.
+In the Microsoft Entra ID application, select the Authentication panel and add the following URL as another "Redirect URI" for the application.

 ```http
 https://token.botframework.com/.auth/web/redirect
 ```

-Select the "Save" button of the Authentication page when you are done configuring the additional URL.
+Select the "Save" button of the Authentication page when you're done configuring the extra URL.
 Go back to the "Configuration" panel of the Azure Bot and select the "Add OAuth Connection Settings" button to configure an OAuth connection.

 ![The configuration panel for an Azure Bot.
 It includes settings about Messaging Endpoint URL, the Microsoft App ID, the Application Insights keys, the Schema Transformation Version, and the OAuth Connection settings.
 The "Add OAuth Connection Settings" button is highlighted.](./images/Azure-Portal-Configure-OAuth-Connection-Azure-Bot-01.png)

-You are prompted with a panel to configure the name of the new OAuth connection and the service provider that you want to use.
-The name can be whatever text you like, but you need to save it in a safe place because you will need it later.
+You're prompted with a panel to configure the name of the new OAuth connection and the service provider that you want to use.
+The name can be whatever text you like, but you need to save it in a safe place because you need it later.
 Let's name the connection "WelcomeUserBot-EntraID."
 The service provider defines the Identity Provider to use for the actual OAuth connection.
 There are plenty of options.
 Choose "Azure Active Directory v2" in order to rely on Microsoft Entra ID.
 After selecting the service provider, you have to configure it.
-In the case of "Azure Active Directory v2" you have to provide:
+For "Azure Active Directory v2" you have to provide:

-* Client id: this is the client ID of the Microsoft App behind the scenes of your Azure Bot.
-It is the value that you copied while registering the Azure Bot.
+* Client ID: the client ID of the Microsoft App behind the scenes of your Azure Bot.
+It's the value that you get while registering the Azure Bot.
-* Client secret: this is the client secret of the Microsoft App behind the scenes of your Azure Bot.
-It is the value that you copied while registering the Azure Bot.
+* Client secret: the client secret of the Microsoft App behind the scenes of your Azure Bot.
+It's the value that you get while registering the Azure Bot.
-* Token exchange URL: it is the URL to retrieve an OAuth token for your Microsoft App.
-For a multi-tenant application, it should be like: *https://login.microsoftonline.com/common/oauth2/v2.0/token* .
+* Token exchange URL: the URL to retrieve an OAuth token for your Microsoft App.
+For a multitenant application, it should be like: *https://login.microsoftonline.com/common/oauth2/v2.0/token*.
 Notice the *common* part, which for a single-tenant application should be replaced with the actual tenant ID of the target tenant.
-* Tenant ID: it is the tenant ID of the Microosft App behind the scenes of your Azure Bot.
-For a multi-tenant application, it should be *common*.
-For a single-tenant application, it is the tenant ID of the target tenant.
+* Tenant ID: the tenant ID of the Microsoft App behind the scenes of your Azure Bot.
+For a multitenant application, it should be *common*.
+For a single-tenant application, it's the tenant ID of the target tenant.
-* Scopes: this is a space separated list of delegated permission scopes that you want to have in the OAuth Access Token when the users sign-in to your ACE.
+* Scopes: space separated list of delegated permission scopes that you want to have in the OAuth Access Token when the user signs-in to your ACE.
 They must be configured and granted in the "API permissions" panel of the Microsoft App behind the scenes of your Azure Bot.

-Once you have configured the new OAuth connection, select the "Save" button and eventually select also the "Test Connection" button to test the connection.
+Once configured the new OAuth connection, select the "Save" button, and eventually select also the "Test Connection" button to test the connection.
 Following picture shows the OAuth connection panel properly configured.

 ![The configuration panel for a new OAuth connection of an Azure Bot.
 It includes settings about Name, Service Provider, Client id, Client secret, Token Exchange URL, Tenant ID, Scopes.
 There are also a "Save" and a "Cancel" button, as well as a "Delete" or a "Test Connection" button.](./images/Azure-Portal-Configure-OAuth-Connection-Azure-Bot-02.png)